 Despite, the retail and aviation sectors having been opened up to FDI, they are likely to attract very limited new sectoral investment flows.
 In terms of further policy changes in FDI norms, especially in the pension and insurance segment, we do not expect too much news in FY14.
 Net FDI could be expected to be between US$ 25-30 bn based on the current dispensation relating to FDI policies.
 Net FII would be in the range of US$ 25-30 bn which will support the CAD.

 Approvals through RBI for external commercial borrowings (ECB) are likely to increase this year, to be in the range of US$ 30-35 bn.
-With advanced economies maintaining artificially low interest rates, borrowing costs for domestic firms in raising money abroad would be low.
-Specifically, with the US continuing its asset purchase quantitative easing programme, these interest rate differentials would persist.
+With advanced economies maintaining artificially low-interest rates, borrowing costs for domestic firms in raising money abroad would below.
+Specifically, with the US continuing its asset purchase quantitative easing program, these interest rate differentials would persist.